Zeta Chamaeleontis

-Zeta Chamaeleontis, Latinized from ζ Chamaeleontis, is a star located in the constellation Chamaeleon.
-It is a 5th magnitude star, faintly visible to the naked eye under good observing conditions.
-Located around 540 light-years distant, it shines with a luminosity approximately 522 times that of the Sun and has a surface temperature of 15,655 K.

 South African Astronomer A.W.J.
 Cousins noted ζ Cha to vary between magnitudes 5.06 and 5.17 in 1960.
 It was classified as a Beta Cephei variable in the Hipparcos and Tycho Catalogues (ESA 1997), with a period of 1.07 days, before being reclassified as a slowly pulsating B star in the 2011 version.
 It is now known to be an eclipsing binary star, with a period of 2.7 days, with continuous variation through the whole cycle due to the ellipsoidal shape of the component stars.

-It is a B5V main sequence star with an effective temperature of 15655 K, an absolute magnitude of −1.15 and a mass of 3.1 solar masses, although the properties are evaluated treating the system as a single star.
+This is classified as a B5V main sequence, an absolute magnitude of −1.15 and a mass of 3.1 solar masses, although the properties are evaluated treating the system as a single star.
+It shines with a luminosity approximately 522 times that of the Sun and has an effective temperature of 15,655 K.